 The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
+Fixtures and fittings were modern and the pharmacy was clean, tidy and professionally presented.

 There was a sink available in the dispensary and consultation room with hot and cold running water with sanitiser to allow for hand washing.
 Medicines were stored on the shelves in a generic and alphabetical manner.

-The consultation room was clean, tidy and professionally presented.
+The consultation room was clean, tidy and well soundproofed.
 Patient confidential information was kept securely in locked cabinets.
 The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.